circonus/docs/content/irondb/getting-started/google-cloud-marketplace.md

 If you plan to connect this deployment to your Circonus SaaS account, see below for additional steps.

-## Connecting A Deployment to Circonus SaaS
+## Connecting a Deployment to Circonus SaaS

 Connecting a GCP Marketplace deployment as a swimlane for a Circonus SaaS account requires static IP address assignments for the nodes, as well as